MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

 Depending on the complexity of your businesses, there are two ways to set up consolidation:

-* If you don't need advanced settings, such as including a company that you only own part of, you can use the **Company Consolidation** setup guide to quickly set up a consolidation.
+* If you don't need advanced settings, such as including a company that you only own part of, you can use the **Company Consolidation** setup guide to quickly set-up a consolidation.
 The guide helps you through the basic steps.
 * If you need more advanced settings, you can set up the consolidated company and business units yourself.
   * In each business unit, specify the general ledger accounts to include in the consolidation and the translation method for each account.
   * In the consolidated company, set up a business unit card for each company to include in the consolidation.
 The business unit card includes information such as the dates of the business unit's fiscal year, and the percentage of each account to include in the consolidation.

 ## Simple consolidation setup

-If your consolidation is straightforward, for example because you wholly own the business units to consolidate, the **Company Consolidation** guide will help you through the following steps:
+If your consolidation is straightforward, for example because you wholly own the business units to consolidate, the **Company Consolidation** guide helps you through the following steps:

-* Create a new consolidated company, or consolidate a company you've already created.
+* Create a new consolidated company, or consolidate a company you already created.
 The company shouldn't contain transactions.
 * Preview the results. [!INCLUDE[prod_short](includes/prod_short.md)] verifies that you can successfully transfer the master data and transactions to the consolidated company.

 To use the assisted setup guide, follow these steps: